 Two major manufacturers of recording equipment developed in 2019 both new recorders able to record not only 16 and 24 bit files, but a jump up to32 bit float files.
-These recorders (three from Sound Devices called MixPre II and two from Zoom, the F6 and F2) are as most equipment not meant for birders, but musicians, podcasters and videographers.
-In 2021 the Zoom F2 came with stereo Plug-in-power input and 15h batterylife in 2 AAA’s the size of 2 matchboxes!
-And soon in 2022 an F3 with connection for 2 XLR’s and up 1Tb SD-micro card creates possibilities for quality recording for days.
+These recorders (three from Sound Devices called MixPre II and three from Zoom, the F6, F3 and F2) are as most equipment not meant for birders, but musicians, podcasters and videographers.
+In 2021 the Zoom F2 came with mono Plug-in-power input and 15h batterylife in 2 AAA’s the size of 2 matchboxes!
+And in 2022 an F3 with connection for 2 XLR’s and up 1Tb SD-micro card creates possibilities for quality recording for days.
+There is even an updated F8n if more inputs are needed.
 So why should birders and bird recordists bother about this new technology?

 See also: ZOOM F6 Setup for birders